tasinhoque/class-notes/README.md

 # Class Notes

-Here I'll be storing all of my class notes from level 4.
+Here, I'll be storing all of my class notes from level 4.

 I'll be taking the following courses in term 1:

 - _CSE 405:_ Computer Security
 - _CSE 406:_ Computer Security Sessional